frankvielma/timet/README.md

   ### Pomodoro Integration

   The `pomodoro` option in the `start` command enhances time tracking by integrating the Pomodoro Technique.
 Users can specify a Pomodoro session length in minutes, like `pomodoro=25`, to start a 25-minute work interval.
 The app automatically tracks time and notifies users when the interval ends, helping maintain focus.
+This notification is now automatically triggered upon the completion of the Pomodoro timer, ensuring timely alerts.

   **Benefits:**